c0ndu17/acme-supermarket-test/README.md

 docker-composer up
 ```

-The site will be accessible at localhost:3000, once the docker-compose process has been completed.
+The site will be accessible at localhost:3000, once the docker-compose process has completed starting up.